U.S. flag

 Disease or Syndrome

-Two forms of glutathione synthetase deficiency have been described; a mild form, referred to as glutathione synthetase deficiency of erythrocytes, causing hemolytic anemia, and a more severe form causing 5-oxoprolinuria with secondary neurologic involvement (266130).
+Two forms of glutathione synthetase deficiency have been described: a mild form, here referred to as congenital nonspherocytic hemolytic anemia-6 (CNSHA6), and a more severe form causing 5-oxoprolinuria with secondary neurologic involvement (266130).

 Professional guidelines